Skills Options activities

 supports the building of relationships between people with and without

 a disability.
-Businesses in the local community can provide volunteer
+Businesses in the local community can provide

-placements for service users.
+volunteer placements for service users.

-equipment for the Skills Options service.
+Skills Options service.

 Creativity - Art and craft workshops are run with our Skills Options